Your Internet Service Provider or ISP might know more about you than you think. They can see:

 In fact, some free VPNs in the past have even been reported to sell user data.
 It may sound cheesy, but often, if you’re not paying for a product, “you are the product.”
 Think about it, free VPNs also have costs they need to cover, such as (many) servers and infrastructure.

 Another reason we don’t recommend using free VPNs is that using them can be quite bothersome.
-After all, many free VPNs enforce data/bandwidth and/or speed limits which can make your online experience much less enjoyable.
+After all, many free VPNs enforce data, bandwidth, and speed limits, which can make your online experience much less enjoyable.

 However, if you still want to try out a VPN for free first, we recommend checking out our article on the best free VPNs.